elastic/search-ui/packages/search-ui-elasticsearch-connector/README.md

 - Your own user based authentication for your API
 - Add a caching layer between the API and Elasticsearch

 To do this, provide the host to be the location of the API.
-Example `host: "https://search.acme.co/search"`.
-In this example, you would need to implement a POST endpoint for `<rootURL>/search/_search` which the payload contains the Elasticsearch Query DSL.
+Example `host: "https://search.acme.co/search", index: "movies"`.
+In this example, you would need to implement a POST endpoint for `https://search.acme.co/search/movies/_search` .
+When the connector performs a network request, the Elasticsearch Query DSL will be contained within the body.

 ### Use an Elasticsearch api-key